Diptesh2006/ImageInsight/README.md

 # ImageInsight

 Welcome to the **ImageInsight** repository!
-This project presents a solution for an image classification competition, most likely hosted by the IEEE Computer Society.
+This project presents a solution for an image classification competition.

 ## 🚀 Project Overview